A seamless, extended DG approach for advection-diffusion problems on unbounded domains

 The interface is located at $L=10\,\textrm{m}$ and the initial hump is placed inside the bounded interval $[0,L]$ by choosing $z_c=8\,\textrm{m}$.
 The velocity is $u=1\,\textrm{m}/\textrm{s}$ and the final time is $T=4\,\textrm{s}$, so that the peak of the Gaussian crosses the interface, and the other parameters are $\Delta t=0.02\,\textrm{s}$, $q=40$ modes in the semi-infinite region, $N=500$ sub-intervals for the DG scheme, so that $\Delta z=0.02\,\textrm{m}$.
 As the model evolves, the initial hump expands and its amplitude decreases because of diffusion (Figure \ref{fig:hom_coupling}).

 Relative errors in the finite subdomain $[0,10\,\textrm{m}]$ are computed for the extended DG scheme with respect to a single-domain DG solution run on $[0,50\,\textrm{m}]$.
-For $q=10$ modes in the semi-infinite subdomain, relative errors are below a few percent, while for $q=40$ they lower to around $10^{-10}$ (Table \ref{tab:test2relerrs10_fullyDG}).
+For~$q=10$ modes in the semi-infinite subdomain, relative errors are below a few percent, while for $q=40$ they lower to around $10^{-10}$ (Table \ref{tab:test2relerrs10_fullyDG}).

-In a final validation test, we consider the case of the viscous Burgers' equation.
-The initial datum is the Gaussian profile $c_0(z)=\text{exp}\left(-(z-3)^2\right)$, with the interface placed at $z=3\,\textrm{m}$.
-As time $t$ evolves, the profile moves rightwards increasing its steepness -- using the viscosity value $\mu=0.05\,\textrm{m}^2/\textrm{s}$ no oscillations are observed until the final time $T=1\,\textrm{s}$.
+In a final validation test, we consider the case of the viscous Burgers' equation with two different initial data.
+First, we consider the Gaussian profile $c_0(z)=\text{exp}\left(-(z-3)^2\right)$, with the interface placed at $z=3\,\textrm{m}$.
+As time $t$ evolves, the profile moves rightwards increasing its steepness -- using the viscosity value $\mu=0.05\,\textrm{m}^2/\textrm{s}$ no oscillations are observed until the final time $T=10\,\textrm{s}$.
 The extended DG scheme compares well with a reference solution computed by a single-domain DG discretization on $[0,10\,\textrm{m}]$ (Figure \ref{fig:burgerscoupled}).